google-deepmind/pysc2/README.md

 ```

 That will install the `pysc2` package along with all the required dependencies.
+[virtualenv](https://pypi.python.org/pypi/virtualenv) can help manage your
+dependencies.
+You may also need to upgrade pip: `pip install --upgrade pip`
-If you're running on an older system you may need to install `libsdl` libraries
+for the `pysc2` install to work.
+If you're running on an older system you may
-for the `pygame` dependency.
+need to install `libsdl` libraries for the `pygame` dependency.

 Pip will install a few of the  binaries to your bin directory. `pysc2_play` can
 be used as a shortcut to `python -m pysc2.bin.play`.